UpGado/digit_classifier/README.md

 ## OVERVIEW

 The goal of this project was to create a Neural Net that can recognize a handwritten digit and classify them, withhout using any libraries or looking at any code that is available online.
 As a challenge, I strictly only read about how Neural Networks work in plain English and tried to implement the ideas in MATLAB.

 This project was submitted as the final project for ES2: Matlab for Engineering at Tufts University.
-The professor's name is Brian Tracey (whom I will always love and appreciate!)
+The Professor's of the class was Brian Tracey (whom I will always love and appreciate!)

 ## WHERE TO START